-I have read the terms and conditions of the Self-Funded Leave Plan and understand same and I agree to participate in the Plan under the following terms and conditions:

-1. Commencement Date

-My enrollment in the plan and the deferrals shall become effective (y/m/d):

-2. Number of Years of Participation

-I shall participate in the Plan for \\\\\years (not to exceed six (6) years including deferrals in paragraph 3), and my leave of absence shall immediately follow thereafter but subject to the provisions of paragraph 3 below.

-3. Period of Leave

-4. Funding of Leave

-In accordance with clause 3.1 of Appendix A of the Agreement, I direct the percentage amounts as set out in this section be withheld by the District from my current compensation amount with respect to my application in the Plan for the following school years: (not to exceed thirty-three and one third (33 and 1/3) percent in any one (1) year.
+Na ame: Αċ ddress: Po ostal Code: Employee Number: Da ate of Birth (y/m/d): Social Insurance Number: Ph one Number: have read the terms and conditions of der the following terms and condition e Self-Funded Leave Plan and understand same and I agree to participate in the Plan 1.
+Commencement Date My enrollment in the plan and the errals shall become effective (y/m/d): 2.
+Number of Years of Participation I shall participate in the Plan foryears (not to exceed six (6) years including deferrals in paragraph 3), and my leave of absence shall immediately follow thereafter but subject to the provisions of paragraph 3 below.
+3. Period of Leave In accordance with clause 4.6 of the collective agreement, Appendix A, I shall take my leave of absence from (y/m/d) 4.
+Funding of Leave In accordance with clause 3.1 of Appendix A of the Agreement, I direct the percentage amounts as set out in this section be withheld by the District from my current compensation amount with respect to my application in the Plan for the following school years: (not to exceed thirty-three and one third (33 and 1/3) percent in any one (1) year.
+First Year (%): Second Year (%): Fifth Year (%): Third Year (%): Sixth Year (%): Or I understand that by written notice percentage amount for the next or the District, one (1) month before my anniversary in the Plan, I may alter the sequent years.
+5. Return of Employment I understand I must return to employment with the District or with an employer with the same or a similar Plan for a period of time not less than the period of leave.
+6. This plan is not established to provide benefits on or after my retirement.
+7. Interest will be paid by December 31 for the previous calendar year.
+8. I agree and authorize the District to date of birth. ovide the plan administrator/Trust company with my social insurance number and Pa rticipant Signature: Date (y/m/d): greed by the School District perintendent or designate: Date (y/m/d):

-Or For All Years (%): \\\\

-I understand that by written notice to the District, one (1) month before my anniversary in the Plan, I may alter the percentage amount for the next or subsequent years.

-5. Return of Employment

-I understand I must return to employment with the District or with an employer with the same or a similar Plan for a period of time not less than the period of leave.

-- 6. This plan is not established to provide benefits on or after my retirement. - 7.
-Interest will be paid by December 31 for the previous calendar year. - 8.
-I agree and authorize the District to provide the plan administrator/Trust company with my social insurance number and date of birth.

-APPENDIX B: TEACHERS' SUPPLEMENTAL EMPLOYMENT BENEFITS (S.U.B.)
+APPENDIX B: TEACHERS' SUPPLEMENTAL EMPLOYMENT BENEFITS (S.E.B.)
 PLAN (LOCAL)

-Maternity Leave and Adoption Leave
+Adoption Leave